kubeflow/community/proposals/1026-kubeflow-agentic-platform/README.md

 This KEP owns the cross-project rules for discovery, authorization scope, preview and approval, idempotency, native references, evidence, telemetry, compatibility, and conformance.
 Components retain authority over their native schemas, status, errors, lifecycle, APIs, and releases.
 The full boundary is defined in [contracts.md](contracts.md).

+## API impact

+This proposal requires no breaking changes to controller APIs, CRDs, or existing SDK methods.
+Controllers remain authoritative for native resources, validation, status, and lifecycle.
+SDK changes should be additive and limited to native information needed by adapters.
+MCP-specific discovery, Skills, authorization, preview, approval, idempotency, Tasks, evidence, and telemetry are implemented at the adapter and optional Gateway layers.

+Where native APIs support it, adapters MAY use server-side dry-run or validation-only requests to build previews.
+Otherwise, previews MUST be generated without mutating resources.

 ## Component integration workflow

 1. Agree on the operator or service's native authority and supported API versions.